St Barnabas Church and Cemetery, South Arm, Tasmania

 Historic St Barnabas Church and Cemetery is located in Tasmania, Australia.
 Built on a hill that sits above Half Moon Bay, it overlooks the shipping lines and sailing regattas on the Derwent River.
-St Barnabas is the parish church of the outer Hobart suburb of South Arm.
+St Barnabas is the parish church in the outer Hobart suburb of South Arm.

 Early history

 South Arm is located on a peninsula that is acknowledged as the traditional land of the Aboriginal Tasmanian Palawa people.
 The ancient middens in the area testify to their great affinity with the land.

 Founding of British colony and land grants

-Tasmania was founded by the British as a convict colony in 1788, and by 1804 land grants were given out to free settlers, convicts whose sentences were completed, and military personnel.
+Tasmania was founded by the British as a convict colony in 1788.
+By 1804, land grants were given out to free settlers, to convicts whose sentences were completed, and to military personnel.
 The grants for Tasmania were managed from Sydney until just after Tasmania was separated from New South Wales in 1825.

 Settlement of South Arm peninsula

 William Gellibrand (1765–1840)

 William Gellibrand arrived in Hobart from England in 1824 and was appointed a Justice of the Peace.
 He received the first land grant of 2220 acres at Arm End along with ten convicts.
 He was known for the care and respect he gave his convict servants.

 He provided them with a comfortable hut and clothing that did not distinguish them as prisoners.
-Thus he gave them a fresh start, giving them the opportunity to raise families and contribute to the founding of the farm community at South Arm.
+Thus, he gave them a fresh start, giving them the opportunity to raise families and contribute to the founding of the farm community at South Arm.